AIL1314/AIL/README.md

 Climate Hazards Group InfraRed Precipitation with Station data (CHIRPS) is a 30+ year quasi-global rainfall dataset.
 Spanning 50°S-50°N (and all longitudes), starting in 1981 to near-present, CHIRPS incorporates 0.05° resolution satellite imagery with in-situ station data to create gridded rainfall time series for trend analysis and seasonal drought monitoring.

 Each asset spans a pentad.
 Each of first 5 pentads in a month have 5 days.
 The last pentad contains all the days from the 26th to the end of the month.

-The dataset contains one band: 'precipitation' (mm/pentad)
+The dataset contains one band: "precipitation"" (mm/pentad)
 ---

 ---